 Our full ESG framework comprises 14 categories covering all of Maersk's material sustainability responsibilities, risks and opportunities.

 Our ESG governance framework

-Across categories, a central steering committee (SteerCo) representing key corporate functions ensure direction, coordination and ESG subject matter expertise.
-Underlining the commitment to the ESG strategy, the Board of Directors has committed to linking executive remuneration to key ESG targets from 2023.
+Across categories, a central steering committee (SteerCo) representing key corporate functions ensures direction, coordination and ESG subject matter expertise.
+Underlining the commitment to our ESG strategy, the Board of Directors has committed to linking executive remuneration to key ESG targets from 2023.

 ESG in our central governance framework

 Several ESG topics related to compliance are integrated into Maersk's central governance framework, Commit, which consists of 35 internal governance rules determining the goals and boundaries for our actions.
 Each rule has a designated owner in the organisation who is responsible for compliance reporting to the Risk and Compliance Committee.

 Executive oversight of compliance with Commit is anchored in this committee, where three members of the Executive Leadership Team meet quarterly.
 The expectations of all employees on ESG compliance are described in the A.P.
 Moller - Maersk Code of Conduct.